There is a lot of noise out there when it comes to reversing fatty liver disease and what you should stop eating.

 To make things easier, I have a free week-long meal plan for fatty liver disease here (no sign-up required).

-And the best part is that eventually, your taste buds will adapt.
 You will start enjoying this type of food and if you ever go back to eating that fake stuff filled with additives, you will understand how unnatural it tastes.

 Alternatively, you can check out my #1 recommended program for reversing Fatty Liver, which has recipes, advice, and everything you need to get healthy again.